pwarner/WarpCode.Outcomes/readme.md

 }
 ```

-we shall do this 👇
+we can do this 👇
 ```csharp
 public async Task<Outcome<Customer>> FetchCustomerAsync(string customerId)
 {